Rokongrelowiec/Studentifier/README.md

 ## Run project

 **Important:**
 Api-key is needed to run the app.
 To get Api-key -> create issue under the project in which leave your contact details (E.g. email address).
+If you get Api-key, paste it into api-key.txt as the first line of the file.

 1. Download Flutter: https://docs.flutter.dev/get-started/install